rinodung/kenhcongdong/wp-content/plugins/crayon-syntax-highlighter/readme.txt

 License: GPLv2 or later
 Tags: syntax highlighter, syntax, highlighter, highlighting, crayon, code highlighter, bbpress Requires at least: 3.0
-Tested up to: 4.0.0
+Tested up to: 4.2.0
 Stable tag: trunk

-Syntax Highlighter supporting multiple languages, themes, fonts, highlighting from a URL, local file or post text.
+Syntax Highlighter supporting multiple languages, themes, fonts, highlighting from a URL, or post text.

 == Description ==

 A Syntax Highlighter built in PHP and jQuery that supports customizable languages and themes.
-It can highlight from a URL, a local file or Wordpress post text.
+It can highlight from a URL, or Wordpress post text.
 Crayon makes it easy to manage Language files and define custom language elements with regular expressions.
 It also supports some neat features like:

-* Integrated <a href="http://aramk.com/blog/2012/12/27/crayon-theme-editor/‎" target="_blank">Theme Editor!</a>
+* Integrated <a href="http://aramk.com/blog/2012/12/27/crayon-theme-editor/" target="_blank">Theme Editor!</a>
-* <a href="http://aramk.com/blog/2012/03/25/crayon-tag-editor/‎" target="_blank">Tag Editor</a> in both Visual & HTML editors
+* <a href="http://aramk.com/blog/2012/03/25/crayon-tag-editor/" target="_blank">Tag Editor</a> in both Visual & HTML editors
 * Toggled plain code
 * Toggled line numbers
 * Copy/paste code